each/bind9-collab/README.md

 ### Introduction

-BIND (Berkeley Internet Name Domain) is a complete, highly portable implementation of the domain name system (DNS) protocol.
+BIND (Berkeley Internet Name Domain) is a complete, highly portable implementation of the DNS (Domain Name System) protocol.

 The BIND name server, `named`, is able to serve as an authoritative name server, recursive resolver, DNS forwarder, or all three simultaneously.
-It implements DNS Security features (DNSSEC) to sign and validate responses, response policy zones (RPZ) to protect from malicious data, and many other advanced DNS features.
-BIND also includes a suite of administrative tools, including `dig` and `delv` (DNS lookup tools), `nsupdate` (dynamic DNS update tool), `rndc` (remote server administration tool) and many more.
+It implements DNS Security features (DNSSEC) to sign and validate responses, response policy zones (RPZ) to protect clients from malicious data, and many other advanced DNS features.
+BIND also includes a suite of administrative tools, including `dig` and `delv` (DNS lookup tools), `nsupdate` (dynamic DNS update tool), `rndc` (remote name server administration tool), and more.

 BIND 9 is a complete re-write of the BIND architecture that was used in versions 4 and 8.
-Internet Systems Consortium ([https://www.isc.org](https://www.isc.org)), a 501(c)(3) public benefit corporation dedicated to providing software and services in support of the Internet infrastructure, is responsible for ongoing maintenance and development of BIND.

-BIND 9 is open source software, licenced under the terms of the Mozilla Public License, version 2.0.
+Internet Systems Consortium ([https://www.isc.org](https://www.isc.org)), a 501(c)(3) public benefit corporation dedicated to providing software and services in support of the Internet infrastructure, developed BIND 9 and is responsible for ongoing maintenance and development of BIND.
+BIND is open source software, licenced under the terms of the Mozilla Public License, version 2.0.

 For a summary of features introduced in major releases of BIND, see the file `HISTORY`.